amlamb20/Jarvis-March/README.md

 # Jarvis-March
-Implementation of Jarvis' March algorithm for finding a convex hull in Lisp, C, Java, and Prolog.
+Implementation of Jarvis' March algorithm for finding a convex hull in Java and C.